OLD AGE IS NOT FOR THE FAINT OF HEART.

 Interestingly, the model seemed to predict that in previously unscreened patients over the age of 76, there was a 10 fold increased prevalence of colorectal polyps and a 3 fold increase in colorectal cancers compared with patients who had negative screening colonoscopies at ages 50, 60 and 70.
 In the screened group, colorectal adenomas and cancers were found in 0.3% and 14.1% respectively.
 In the unscreened group, those number rose to 2.6% and 44.9% respectively; It was felt that screening should obviously begin as close to age 75 as possible in those patients who had never before been screened.

 First, Follow these Recommendations:

 As of now, the U.S. Preventative Task Force Recommendations are valuable guides for the active clinician.

-- Colorectal screening should begin at age 50 and continue to age 75.
+- Colorectal screening, including your first colonoscopy, should begin at age 45 and continue to age 75.
 The overall results are beneficial.